Blu682/Bhargavi_Podili_Thesis_Code_Repo/README.md

 ```

 ### Chapter 6: A Deep Learning Prediction Model for On-Site Earthquake Early Warning System in India
-This chapter corresponds to the early warning system proposed in:
+This chapter proposes a deep learning model for application in the EEWS, as discussed in:

 **"A Deep Learning Prediction Model for On-Site Earthquake Early Warning System in India"**
 *Under review (Round 2), Journal of Seismology*